 However, it was a good exercise, I knew what they were waiting for and could improve my answers.

 For next job interviews I was better prepared and improved my approach to what I was looking for too.
 However, I’m more confident face to face that remote calls, so I changed the way I worked.
-I pushed agencies to have face to face interviews, and if they can have some, I’ll be there for sure.
-That’s how, a week later, I was in London, ready for five job interviews.
-My last one was for Qudini and their queuing management solution.
+I pressured to have more face to face interviews, and if they can have some, I’ll make sure to be there.

 Back to France and after technical tests, I chose to join Qudini and their team, feeling it was the best fit for me.

-Back to Growth Hacking Marketing and following their approach, I see now my profile was my product.
-The way I tested it against recruitment agencies was close to a product / market fit.
+Back to Growth Hacking Marketing and following their approach, I can see the parallel between my profile and “a product”.
+I tested it against recruitment agencies, quite similar to a product / market fit research.
 LinkedIn and their stats helped me a lot to track every interaction I can have.
 Finally, the way I iterated by tweaking my profile to be more relevant for people looking for a mobile developer in London was key.

 Thinking about it right now, I feel this year in London started with small changes on my LinkedIn profile.